 You'll want to send your child to school with devices charged and ready to go, so check that their chargers and accessories are in good shape.
 Look for wear and tear, like bends or fraying in your charging cables, and replace them if necessary.

 We recommend using only approved accessories—not off-brand, cheaper chargers that could damage your device.

 Check your batteries

 Tech only works as well as its power source, so it's important to check the battery health of all your kid's tech—especially their laptop or tablet—before they head to school.

-You may need to repair or replace your battery if:
+You may need a new battery if:

 - Your battery is draining quickly after being fully charged.